 Use of pesticides in agriculture has also been a major factor since vultures are at the end of the food chain.
 Poisons used to protect agriculture end up in the stomach of creatures that feed on the crops.
 Eventually the vultures, which feed on such dead animals, are also killed off, thus resulting in a reduction in numbers that has brought them to near extinction.

 There is a new approach of green agriculture which has helped to reverse the process.
 This approach recognizes that birds of prey actually help the farmers by controlling the population of harmful creatures and that vultures are actually the natural janitors of nature thus preventing the spread of disease.

 Currently, the deep canyons, steep walls and the relatively large amount of food in the area, coupled with care by regional, state and nature reserve authorities, has helped to increase the vulture population.

-Today, Gamla Nature Reserve is a residence to Israel’s largest nesting colony of vultures and other raptors such as various eagles and buzzards.
+Answer: Today, Gamla Nature Reserve is a residence to Israel’s largest nesting colony of vultures and other raptors such as various eagles and buzzards.

-The raptors that can be found in the reserve include:
+The raptors in the Gamla reserve include:

 - Griffon vultures (Gyps fulvus)

 Griffon vultures are one of the largest and most impressive raptors, feeding primarily on carcass.
 This huge bird can reach a size of 1.1 meters and a wingspan of 2.7 meters.
 The griffon vulture is one of the birds that left a great impression on our forefathers because of its size and strength.
 No wonder it is mentioned in the bible some 28 times.